ForEvolve/forevolve.github.io/_posts/en/2018-07-10-how-to-deploy-and-host-a-jekyll-website-in-azure-blob-storage-using-a-vsts-continuous-deployment-pipeline-part-2.md

 ![Save and queue VSTS build](//cdn.forevolve.com/blog/images/2018/VSTS-save-and-queue-build-2.png)

-Once the UI update, click on the build number.
+Once the UI update, click on the build number, this will redirect you to the build details view.

 ![VSTS build started](//cdn.forevolve.com/blog/images/2018/VSTS-follow-build-link.png)